This is Brexit for international logistics – and it is as acute as ever.

 Though any modern freight forwarding company had pin-pointed out all possible problems, below are perhaps the most common issues that logistics companies have to deal with daily.

-The first thing that struck as a negative surprise fpr most of the companies and residents in the U.K. was that everything you exported or imported had to be declared in customs.
-This has caused huge delays in the supply chain for various reasons, such as:
+The first thing that struck as a negative surprise for most of the companies and residents in the U.K. was that everything you export or import have to be declared in customs.
+This has already caused huge delays in the supply chain for various reasons, such as:

 - scarcity of customs brokers;